Visiting Rocky Mountain National Park in September

 Learn all about what to expect visiting Rocky Mountain National Park in September (Written by Erin McCarthy)

 September in Rocky Mountain National Park is a special time of year.
-Aspens dot the landscape with a vibrant gold and quake in the autumn wind.
-It’s also a once in a lifetime opportunity to hear an elk bugle—the characteristic rutting call of a bull elk.
+Aspens color the landscape with vibrant gold and quake in the autumn wind.
+It’s a once-in-a-lifetime opportunity to hear an elk bugle—the characteristic rutting call of a bull elk during mating season.
 The heat of the summer can linger into September, making it ideal for hiking, backpacking, biking, and fishing.
 However, wildfires are certainly possible due to the lingering heat and dryness.
 Read on for our full guide to visiting Rocky Mountain National Park in September—benefits, drawbacks, things to do, and more!